SantigBenites/Notes/Sistemas Ciberfisicos/ImportantNotes.md

 - Original Ceiling Priority Protocol
   - Each task has a static default priority
   - Each resource has a static ceiling priority, which is equivalent to the maximum priority of all tasks using the resource
-  - Each task has a dynamic priority which is the maximum of its own priority and any it inherits from higher blocking-priority tasks
+  - Each task has a dynamic priority which is the maximum of its own priority and any it inherits from blocking higher priority tasks
 - Immediate Ceiling Priority Protocol
   - Each task has a static default priority
   - Each resource has a static ceiling priority, which is equivalent to the maximum priority of all tasks using the resource